What Is a Bunionette?

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

 Potential complications after bunionette surgery are rare.
-Possible problems include bleeding from the wound, injured nerves around the fifth toe, poor wound healing or bone healing if an osteotomy is done, and the possibility of recurrence of the bunionette.
+Possible problems include bleeding from the wound, injured nerves around the little toe, poor wound healing or bone healing if an osteotomy is done, and the possibility of recurrence of the bunionette.

 If I'm treated with surgery, will the deformity come back?

 Most bunionettes do not come back after being treated with the right type of surgery.
 The surgery should correct the underlying cause of the problem.
-However, wearing shoes that are too narrow can still cause irritation and inflammation at the operated fifth toe.
+However, wearing shoes that are too narrow can still cause irritation and inflammation

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute